benhook1013/space-game/web/README.md

 - `index.html` bootstraps the Flutter app and registers `sw.js`.
 - `sw.js` precaches assets listed in `assets_manifest.json` and provides a simple cache-first strategy.
+- `assets_manifest.json` is copied here from the project root so the service worker can fetch it at runtime.
+Keep both copies in sync when assets change.
 - See [../PLAN.md](../PLAN.md) for PWA goals and deployment guidelines.

 Build for release with: